Dynamic Sub-Cluster-Aware Network for Few-Shot Skin Disease Classification: Experiments

 \subsubsection{Results on Derm7pt dataset}

-The results of our proposed SCAN method and other related works on the Derm7pt dataset are presented in Table \ref{table:Derm_similar}.
-Similar to the SD-198 dataset, we compare our method to the state-of-the-art meta-learning and transfer-learning based FSL methods.
-In general, the experimental results show that our method provides the {superior} performance on the Derm7pt dataset among all the compared algorithms {in a 2-way 1-shot setting.
-It also achieves competitive results compared to the state-of-the-art methods in a 2-way 5-shot setting.
-For the reason that our method obtains less improvement on the Derm7pt dataset than the SD-198 dataset, we speculate that the sub-cluster structures in the Derm7pt dataset may not be obvious.
-Hence, it is hard for SCAN to maximize its advantages.}
+The results of our proposed SCAN method and other compared methods on the Derm7pt dataset are presented in Table~\ref{table:Derm_similar}.
+We compare SCAN with two state-of-the-art meta-learning and seven transfer-learning FSL methods.
+In general, the experimental results show that our method provides superior performance on the Derm7pt dataset among all the compared algorithms.
+For the setting of 2-way 5-shot, SCAN exceeds all the compared methods except for Meta-derm~\cite{mahajan2020meta} when using Conv6 as the backbone architecture.